Esri/arcgis-maps-sdk-java-samples/README.md

 The plugin provides the project with everything an ArcGIS runtime project needs to run.
 It adds the arcgis api as a dependency and downloads the native libraries into `$USER_HOME/.arcgis`.
 This download occurs automatically the first time you build the project and is only performed once.

-You can see the open source plugin and learn more about it on [github](https://github.com/ArcGIS/gradle-arcgis-java-plugin).

 ## Offline sample data
 Some samples require offline data.
 A `samples-data` directory will automatically download to the project root the